 In October 2018, Sir Paul was made an Honorary Fellow of King Edward’s School, Birmingham.

 In October 2015, Sir Paul was made an honorary senior research fellow by the Victoria and Albert Museum and is also a Trustee of the V&A Foundation.

-In October 2015, the Chancellor of the Exchequer appointed Sir Paul as a Commissioner of the National Infrastructure Commission, an independent body that enables long-term decision making in UK infrastructure projects.
-The Commission is chaired by Lord Adonis.
-In November 2016, Sir Paul stepped down from the Commission.
+Sir Paul was a Commissioner of the National Infrastructure Commission, an independent body that enables long-term decision making in UK infrastructure projects from 2015 to 2016.

-In 2014 he became Chairman of the World War I Cathedral Repair Commission.
+In 2014 Sir Paul became Chairman of the World War I Cathedral Repair Commission.

-He is a former Trustee of the Chairman of the Gilbert Trust for The Arts, The Courtauld Trust, The Burlington Magazine Foundation and a former director of the Alternative Investment Management Association.
+Sir Paul is a former Chairman of the Gilbert Trust for The Arts, former Trustee of The Courtauld Trust and The Burlington Magazine Foundation and a former director of the Alternative Investment Management Association.